-For single set screw applications, tighten the set screw to the required torque setting (Table 13) using a calibrated torque wrench.
-For double set screw applications, tighten one set screw to half of the required torque setting (Table 13) using a calibrated torque wrench.
+For single set screw applications, tighten the set screw to the required torque setting (Table 13 - Plenum Fan Set Screw Specs on page 33) using a calibrated torque wrench.
+For double set screw applications, tighten one set screw to half of the required torque setting (Table 13 - Plenum Fan Set Screw Specs on page 33) using a calibrated torque wrench.
 Tighten the second set screw to the full required torque setting then tighten the first set screw to the full required torque setting.